-Bluegrass has its roots in celtic folk music, but has become a musical genre that covers a vastly diverse pool of musicians.
-Today's bluegrass players range from old time and country-influenced artists to artists that are more mainstream, and even showcase their rock & roll and pop influences.
-If you're a new fan of the genre, this list of players can give you a really good start on your burgeoning bluegrass knowledge.
+The roots of American bluegrass music include everything from jazz to Celtic folk, but since the 1950s, the genre has become widely popular and even more remarkably diverse.
+Today's bluegrass players range from old time and country-influenced artists to those that are more mainstream, and even showcase their rock & roll or pop influences.
+If you're a new fan of bluegrass music, this list of players can give you a really good start on your new hobby.
 (Listed in alphabetical order by the artist's first name.)

 Originally from Washington, D.C., the Country Gentlemen counted among its members bluegrass greats like Charlie Waller, Doyle Lawson, Jerry Douglas, Ricky Skaggs, Bill Emerson, John Duffey, and Eddie Adcock, among others.
 They alternated between traditional bluegrass and more contemporary styles, and many of their songs have become standards.

 The Dillards were one of the first bluegrass bands to go electric in the '60s.
 They appearead as The Darlings on The Andy Griffith Show from 1963-66, where they achieved much of their acclaim.
 With their innovative blend of bluegrass and rock, the Dillards were influential in the advent of folk-rock and alt-country.

 Earl Scruggs began as a banjo player with Bill Monroe & the Blue Grass Boys.
 He later left the group and started a new one with Lester Flatt (the Foggy Mountain Boys).
 Scruggs' three-finger picking style innovated the way the banjo was played.